Course - Optimization and Decision Analytics - TIØ4120

 Course content

-The course deals with the use of mathematical models for planning of corporate and governmental activities.
-Most of the planning problems will consist of an economic objective which we want to maximize under scarce resources.
-Operations Research consists of: - limiting and defining the current problem, - formulating a mathematical model of the problem, - calculating an optimal solution of the model, -and finally interpreting and implementing the found solution.
-This course deals with both deterministic and stochastic problems, and they will be analyzed based on the following models and methods: Linear and nonlinear programming, integer programming, network models, simple queuing theory and simulation.
+The course deals with the use of optimization models and other quantitative methods for planning of corporate and governmental activities.
+Most of the planning problems will consist of an economic objective which we want to maximize/minimize under scarce resources.
+Relevant planning problems to be studied include production planning and transportation planning.
+This course deals with both deterministic and stochastic problems, and they will be analyzed based on the following models and methods: Linear and nonlinear programming, integer programming, network models, decision trees, simple queuing theory and simulation.
 We will use spreadsheets to find numerical solutions for some of the analyzed problems.

 Learning outcome